Field Types and Properties

 Stores Apple HealthKit activity ring data.

-This field allows the user who is entering data, when connected to an Apple Watch, to pull in activity data for that day.
+This field allows the user entering data, when connected to an Apple Watch, to pull in activity data for that day.

 Mobile App: